 I need advice on managing employee leave

 Fair Work Ombudsman provides specific information about what to do if an employee is sick or needs to be excluded from work.
 It also provides guidance on whether employee leave should be considered as sick leave, carer’s leave or annual leave, as well as advising on the process for requesting employees to take leave.
-The Fair Work Commission has updated awards during the pandemic which includes provision to an entitlement to unpaid pandemic leave and flexibility to take annual leave at half pay.

 Financial support to employ an apprentice